TheNotary/mac_windows_linux_loadouts/README.md

 - That finiky mac machine...

 ## Folder Structure

-- C:/All Files         - All my windows files
-- C:/All Files/My Docs - All my old notes/ docs
-- C:/All Files/Progz   - All programs that don't come with installers
 - C:/drivers                     - The system's drivers, backed up elsewhere

-- D:/staging           - For FLAC rips and DVD/cd crap that goes to the cloud
+- D:/all_files/camera_media      - Content I pull off my phone
+- D:/all_files/My Docs           - All my old notes/ docs
+- D:/all_files/Progz             - All programs that don't come with installers
-- D:/video_productions - Any screencasts, etc. things I produce
+- D:/all_files/video_productions - Any screencasts, etc. things I produce
+- D:/all_files/work_data         -

 - D:/virtual_machines
-- D:/camera_media      - Content I pull off my phone
+- D:/staging                     - For FLAC rips and DVD/ CD stuff that goes to the cloud
 - D:/Archive                     - Migrate away from putting stuff here... it's on cloud now